Cal Raleigh Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- The Angels had the ninth-ranked team ERA across all MLB pitching staffs (3.79).
+- The Angels had the ninth-ranked team ERA among all MLB pitching staffs (3.79).

-- Angels pitchers combined to surrender 168 total home runs at a rate of one per game (11th in the league).
+- Angels pitchers combined to give up 168 total home runs at a rate of one per game (11th in baseball).

+- The Angels will send Ohtani (0-0) to the mound to make his second start of the season.

+- The right-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.